barnaligorai/blogs-in-hugo/content/posts/learn-CSharp-with-me.md

     - An *assembly* is a container for related namespaces.
     - An assembly is a file (EXE / DLL) that contains one or more namespaces and classes.
     - An *EXE* file represents a program that can be executed.
-    - A *DLL* is a file that includes code that can be reused accross different programs.
+    - A *DLL* is a file that includes code that can be reused across different programs.

 ### Getting Started